-As a general rule, you should never perform maintenance operations on a cluster's write leader.
-Maintenance operations such as VACUUM can be quite disruptive to the smooth running of a busy server and often detrimental to workload performance.
-Therefore, it's best to run maintenance commands on any node in a group that isn't the write leader.
-Generally, this requires you to connect directly and issue the maintenance commands on the non-write-leader nodes.
-But in some situations, this isn't possible.
+As a general rule, you should aim to avoid performing long running or CPU/IO intensive maintenance operations on a cluster's write leader.
+Maintenance operations such as VACUUM can potentially be disruptive to the smooth running of a busy server and detrimental to workload performance.

+Ideally, it's best to execute long running maintenance commands on any node in a group that isn't the write leader.
+Where you are confident that the maintenance command won't cause problems, you can run it on the write leader.
+For example, standard VACUUM can run alongside normal operations without causing problems, so you can run it on the write leader.
+But VACUUM FULL is a more disruptive operation that requires an exclusive lock on the table, so you should avoid running it on the write leader.
+Routine vacuumingthat has been tuned to your workload is a good way to keep your database healthy and performing well.

+If you do wish to avoid the performance issue and only maintain non-write-leader nodes, you will need to connect directly and issue the maintenance commands on those non-write-leader nodes.
+But in some situations, for example where the server is managed behind proxies, this isn't possible.